 Customize a single instance

 Mantine's style props are a set of props that work on all Mantine component, and which set a single style aspect.
-The style targets the top-level element, not the inner-elements:
+The style targets the root element, not the inner-elements:

 <Box m={4}></Box>